 - equivalent courses from the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program or the Academic and Career Entrance program.

 Mature students - See Admission Procedures for details.

-Applicants are required to have the following completed prior to clinical placement.
+Applicants are required to have the following completed prior to clinical placement by November 30th each year.
 You are responsible for the associated costs, and these MUST be obtained by you, the student.